-This Environmental Justice and Community Impact Report is to be used as a component of a Planning Study for highway transportation improvements to KY 90 between Burkesville and the Metcalfe/Barron County line.
+This Environmental Justice and Community Impact Report are to be used as a component of a Planning Study for the proposed highway transportation improvements to KY 163 in Metcalfe County between the KY 90/KY 163 Intersection and the Louie B. Nunn Parkway.
 This study is intended to help define the location and purpose of the project and better meet federal requirements regarding consideration of environmental issues as defined in the National Environmental Policy Act (NEPA).

-The 2000 Census identifies 3 Census Tracts in this study area.
-These tracts are listed below by county and are illustrated in Appendix 4.
+The 2000 Census identifies two Census Tracts in this study area.
+These tracts are listed below and are illustrated in Appendix 4.